piccoloser/tkx/README.md

 if __name__ == "__main__":
     main()
 ```
 *Note: `root.pack_propagate(0)` is used to prevent the window from resizing to match the size of the `tk.Label` object.
-This is the default behavior in tks, as is show below.*
+This is the default behavior in tks, as shown below.*

 ### With tks
 ```python